New York City's best pizza restaurants

 A hybrid between a Sicilian and a deep-dish pizza, this outpost serves up square pies with thick crusts that are typically baked twice and then topped with sauce afterward.

-John's of Bleeker Street
+John's of Bleecker Street

-A sausage and pepperoni pizza from John's of Bleeker Street retains its crisp in spite of the heavy helping of meat.
+A sausage and pepperoni pizza from John's of Bleecker Street retains its crisp in spite of the heavy helping of meat.

 Allen Kim/CNN

-John's of Bleeker Street is practically an NYC institution, serving its first pizza in 1929.
+John's of Bleecker Street is practically an NYC institution, serving its first pizza in 1929.
 It's considered to be one of the four original pizzerias in NYC alongside Lombardi's, Patsy's and Totonno's.

 John's hasn't changed its recipe since its inception, and pizzas are still made the same way with the cheese going on first before adding sauce on top, which allows the cheese to melt right onto the dough and prevents the dough from absorbing too much moisture from the sauce.
 And the coal-fired oven that's been a part of the restaurant for decades is still churning out six pies at a time at a blistering 850 F (454 C).